sqlxpert/z-container-api-kafka-aws-terraform/README.md

 12. Delete this infrastructure as soon as you are done experimenting.
 I've chosen low-cost options but they are not free.

-    A quick way to delete the infrastructure is to delete all `.tf` files from `~/z-container-api-kafka-aws-terraform/terraform` _except_

-    ```plaintext
-    terraform.tf
-    providers.tf
-    variables.tf
-    ```

-    and then run `terraform apply`.
+    `terraform apply -destroy` is a quick solution.

-    Expect a slow deletion process for the VPC.
-You might prefer to interrupt Terraform, delete the `hello_api` VPC manually in the AWS Console, and repeat `terraform apply`
+    Expect a slow deletion process for the VPC and for IPAM.
+You might prefer to interrupt Terraform, delete the `hello_api` VPC and the IPAM pool cascade manually in the AWS Console, then repeat `terraform apply`&nbsp;.

     Expect an error message about retiring KMS encryption key grants (harmless, in this case).